 Directorate for Biological Sciences

-Ecology and Evolution of Infectious Diseases
+Ecology and Evolution of Infectious Diseases (EEID)

 Important Information for Proposers

-Full Proposal Deadline Date: November 18, 2015
+Full Proposal Deadline Date

 Third Wednesday in November, Annually Thereafter

-The Ecology and Evolution of Infectious Diseases program supports research on the ecological, evolutionary, and socio-ecological principles and processes that influence the transmission dynamics of infectious diseases.
-The central theme of submitted projects must be quantitative or computational understanding of pathogen transmission dynamics.
+The multi-agency Ecology and Evolution of Infectious Diseases program supports research on the ecological, evolutionary, and social drivers that influence the transmission dynamics of infectious diseases.
+The central theme of submitted projects must be the quantitative or computational understanding of pathogen transmission dynamics.
 The intent is discovery of principles of infectious disease transmission and testing mathematical or computational models that elucidate infectious disease systems.
 Projects should be broad, interdisciplinary efforts that go beyond the scope of typical studies.
-They should focus on the determinants and interactions of transmission among humans, non-human animals, and/or plants.
-This includes, for example, the spread of pathogens; the influence of environmental factors such as climate; the population dynamics and genetics of reservoir species or hosts; the cultural, social, behavioral, and economic dimensions of disease transmission.
-Research may be on zoonotic, environmentally-borne, vector-borne, or enteric diseases of either terrestrial or freshwater systems and organisms, including diseases of animals and plants, at any scale from specific pathogens to inclusive environmental systems.
+They should focus on the determinants and interactions of transmission among any host species, including but not limited to humans, non-human animals, and/or plants.
+This includes, for example, the spread of pathogens; the influence of environmental factors such as climate; the population dynamics and genetics of reservoir species or hosts; the feedback between ecological transmission and evolutionary dynamics; and the cultural, social, behavioral, and economic dimensions of pathogen transmission.
+Research may be on zoonotic, environmentally-borne, vector-borne, or enteric pathogens of either terrestrial or aquatic systems and organisms, including diseases of animals and plants, at any scale from specific pathogens to inclusive environmental systems.
 Proposals for research on disease systems of public health concern to developing countries are strongly encouraged, as are disease systems of concern in agricultural systems.
-Investigators are encouraged to develop the appropriate multidisciplinary team, including for example, modelers, bioinformaticians, genomics researchers, social scientists, economists, epidemiologists, entomologists, parasitologists, microbiologists, bacteriologists, virologists, pathologists or veterinarians, with the goal of integrating knowledge across disciplines to enhance our ability to predict and control infectious diseases.
+Investigators are encouraged to develop the appropriate multidisciplinary team, including for example, anthropologists, modelers, ecologists, bioinformaticians, genomics researchers, social scientists, economists, oceanographers, mathematical scientists, epidemiologists, evolutionary biologists, entomologists, parasitologists, microbiologists, bacteriologists, virologists, pathologists or veterinarians, with the goal of integrating knowledge across disciplines to enhance our ability to predict and control infectious diseases.